 High up in the mountains of the Cordilleras, a rainbow named Tilag conceals her identity and chooses to live among the Ifiallig.
 One day, Tilag appears to a young hunter at the end of a rainbow.
 Smitten by her beauty, he immediately asks her hand in marriage.
-Soon Tilag gives birth to their children, but mysterious things started to happen.
-Tilag also begins to fear losing her husband because of her unusual nature.
+Soon Tilag gives birth to their children, but mysterious things began to happen.
 This story is derived from the narrative of village elder Jerson Ayongchi.

 - Learning about our culture and role of storytelling in different Philippine ethnic groups increase our understanding of ourselves and our integral relationship with our communities.

 - Learning about our personal histories and culture is empowering as it helps us overcome our own stereotypes about ourselves through understanding the depth of our culture and history.

 - Learning about our culture helps build a sense of cultural pride.

 - Learning about our culture guides us towards a deeper understanding of our ancestral roots.

 Keywords: Barlig, ancestral home, concept of home, roots, ancestors

 Understanding the concept of home is important in our journey of self-discovery.
 Jose Rizal, the Philippines’ national hero, once said, “Ang hindi marunong lumingon sa kanilang pinanggalingan ay hindi makararating sa kanilang paroroonan.
 Those who do not know how to look back at where they come from will not reach their destination.”
 Rizal urges us to know our ancestral roots in order to reach our full potential.
 Do you agree with Rizal?
 How do you define home?
 This lesson will help students connect to Barlig through their own reflection of their home.

 Teachers get to know their students by having them write a poem about their home.